hzget/hzget.github.io/blockchain/blockchain.md

 of the concept of blockchain.
 It removes the concepts or code of infrastructure of some specific application (e.g. Bitcoin or Ethereum).
+Thus it is a good place to begin the tour.

 Additional links: